 FAQ Search Select a Category BarkBath Cleaning Formulas Cleaning Tips Commercial Products Corporate Deep Cleaners Hard Floor Cleaners Mops, Brooms and Brushes Parts and Accessories Steam Sweepers Vacuums Warranty Web Site and/or go My PowerGroom® Multi Cyclonic Canister has low to no suction.
 What should I do?
 Answer: First, make sure the bag isn’t full.
 Check the pre- and post-motor filters for debris.The pre-motor filter is washable in warm water with mild detergent.
 Make sure all filters are totally dry before reinstalling them.
 The post-motor filter isn’t washable.
 Check the motor duct (pictured above) for suction.
 If there’s no suction at the motor duct, please take your vacuum to a technician.
 You can find your nearest BISSELL® Authorized Service Center by clicking http://www.bissell.com/support/product-support/service-centers/ or by calling 1-800-237-7691, available 24 hours a day.
 Note: Make sure the Pre-Motor Filter is correctly seated inside the machine or the filter door will not closed properly.
 Also, the door will not latch if the filter is not inside.
 Remove the hose and check for a clog in the suction opening.
 Make sure the door is latched shut.
 The door won’t latch without the bag being in place and won’t suction if the door isn’t latched.
 Re-attach the hose (make sure it’s securely attached to the suction opening) and check for suction at the end of the hose with the attachments and foot off.
 Check the hose for cracks or holes.
 If the hose is cracked, you can replace it here:http://www.bissell.com/hose-2031578?productid=80Q2W Check the variable suction control.
 If it’s set all the way to “min”, you may simply need to set it to a higher setting.
 Check the hose for clogs.
 If the hose is clogged, work the clog loose by massaging the clogged area.
 You can try gently twisting the hose where it’s clogged until the clog works itself free.
 If that doesn’t work, removing the hose from the unit and the extension wand will allow a broom stick to be pushed through to clear clogs from the hose.
 Now take the attachments and the extension wand off the hose and check for suction.
 If there’s suction at the end of the hose with the attachments off, but not with them on, the attachment may need to be cleared of clogs.
 The powerhead can be cleared by removing the access plate and brush.
 (See picture below.)
 Note: there are 4 small screws to be removed & 2 springs on the inside of the foot that may fall out when the bottom plate is pulled off.
 Also, check the slide on the hose (pictured below).
 Make sure it’s shut for maximum suction.
 If it is not slid closed the suction power will be reduced.
 Check the post-motor filter for clogs (pictured below).
 The post-motor media filter isn’t washable and needs to be replaced once it’s dirty.
 You can order a replacement here: http://www.bissell.com/post-motor-filter-2031557?productid=80Q2W If you still don’t have any suction, please take your vacuum to a technician.
 You can find your nearest BISSELL® Authorized Service Center by clicking http://www.bissell.com/support/product-support/service-centers/ or by calling 1-800-237-7691, available 24 hours a day.
 Related Questions Why is my vacuum sounding loud?
 What should I check?
-Why doesn't my vacuum suction anymore?
-What should I do if my machine has no power?
-How do I Install or remove the handle on my PowerGlide® with Lift-Off® Technology?
+My Momentum® or PowerTrak Cyclonic Vacuum® trips my circuit breaker.
+What should I do?
+What does the clean carpet sensor do on my Rewind?
+My AeroSwift™ Vacuum's belts keep breaking.
+What should I do?